Spring Meetings in Vancouver - Know Before You Go!

 - You might also need to check out customs requirements, especially if you’re bringing equipment and materials into Canada for your meeting.
 More details on Canadian Border Services Agency restrictions can be found here.

 - Don’t forget that most US and international cell phone and data plans don’t automatically cover Canada.
-To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to wifi only and connecting with your friends and colleagues via email, What’s App or Facebook.
+To avoid roaming charges, purchase a Canadian data roaming and calling plan from your provider, or plan on switching to Wi-Fi only.
+Did you know that Vancouver has one of the biggest free Wi-Fi networks in North America?

 - Looking for more helpful tips?
 Visit our website here.

 Vancouver’s temperatures begin to warm up over the spring months of March, April and May but they’re still quite cool.
-You can expect a mix of lovely blue skies and rain, and even on the sunniest spring day, it will still get chilly once the sun goes down.
 Temperatures hover between 7˚C – 19˚C (45˚F – 66˚F) during the day, dipping by about 5˚C (10˚F) overnight.
 If you’re heading up to Vancouver’s local mountains, expect snowy conditions into April: what might be a sunny spring day in downtown can still feel like winter up on the mountain.
 Check Vancouver’s current and historical weather conditions online here.

-Because the temperature is quite mild, it’s best to dress in light layers, so you can easily adjust for a sunny day.
-Make sure to pack a rain jacket and an umbrella, and if you’re thinking of heading up to the local mountains (especially in March or April), make sure you bring warmer items you can layer on as you reach the peak, as well as gloves, scarf and a hat.
+Because the temperature is quite mild, it’s best to dress in light layers.
+Make sure to pack a rain jacket and an umbrella, and if you’re thinking of heading up to the local mountains (especially in March or April), make sure you bring warmer items you can layer on.
 Bring some good walking shoes – Vancouver is a great place to explore on foot!

-- Once you’re downtown, walking is often the best option in our compact, very walkable city, even on colder days.
+- Once you’re downtown, walking is often the best option in our compact, very walkable city.
 Most hotels are within a 10-minute stroll of the Vancouver Convention Centre, and you can easily walk to many downtown attractions including those in Gastown, Stanley Park and Robson Street.
-Just ask your concierge for a map (and possibly an umbrella!)
+Just ask your concierge for a map (and possibly an umbrella!).

 Your delegate badge comes with perks!
 When you’re out exploring the city, shopping and dining, remember to bring it with you to enjoy exclusive discounts and offers.
-You’ll save on admission to some of our top attractions, enjoy special offers at some of our favourite restaurants, as well as savings at spas, boutiques and on tours.
 See a list of offers here.

 - As the weather warms up, Vancouver is a great place to lace up your sneakers for a run, whether you want to get out there and pound the pavement on your own, or register for a race.
-From the BMO St. Patrick’s Day 5K (Mar 18) to the Vancouver Sun Run 10K (Apr 23), through to the BMO Vancouver Marathon (May 7), the city offers a number of runs to push your physical limits.
+From the Vancouver Sun Run 10K (Apr 14, 2019), through to the BMO Vancouver Marathon (May 5, 2019), the city offers a number of runs to push your physical limits.

-- The city’s spring festival calendar offers lots of options for arts lovers, from the Vancouver International Dance Festival (Mar 1 – 25) and the brand new Vancouver Opera Festival (Apr 28 – May 13), through to the DOXA Documentary Film Festival (May 4 – 14).
+- The city’s spring festival calendar offers lots of options for arts lovers, from the Vancouver International Dance Festival (Mar 8 – 30, 2019) and the Vancouver Opera Festival (Apr 27 – May 5, 2019), through to the DOXA Documentary Film Festival (May 2 – 12, 2019).

 - Even with a couple of hours of free time during your stay, you’ll have plenty of time to get an authentic Vancouver experience.
-Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island.
-The spot is famous for its public market, but you’ll also find plenty of tempting cafes, artisan studios and other souvenir-worthy diversions.
-A sunny day is perfect for a stroll around Stanley Park, but if it’s wet, make sure that you at least take a drive around the perimeter or board a hop-on, hop-off bus to catch a glimpse of this huge, green space right downtown.
+Grab a False Creek Ferries mini-tugboat over False Creek to Granville Island, stroll around Stanley Park, or hop on board a hop-on, hop-off bus.

 - Most of Vancouver’s attractions are open year-round, but there are some spots that top our list during spring.
 Chinatown’s Dr. Sun Yat-Sen Classical Chinese Garden combines spring blooms with a healthy dose of culture.
 It’s also a great time of year to head out to the University of British Columbia’s campus for some sightseeing; along with the UBC Botanical Garden, make sure you visit the stunning First Nations collections at the Museum of Anthropology, and the Beaty Biodiversity Museum.

 - Organized sightseeing tours can be a great way to take in as much as possible in a limited amount of time.
-Hop-on, hop-off tours such the one offered by Vancouver Trolley Company have stops at most of the city’s top attractions, and you get some entertaining commentary on your way.
-Explore the North Shore with a Westcoast Sightseeing day tour which includes Grouse Mountain, Capilano Suspension Bridge Park and more.
+Hop-on, hop-off tours such the one offered by Westcoast Sightseeing have stops at most of the city’s top attractions.
+Explore the North Shore with Landsea Tours day tour which includes Grouse Mountain, Capilano Suspension Bridge Park and more.
 Or take to the skies on a Harbour Air flightseeing tour, cruising over downtown, the mountains and the ocean.

-- This spring, Vancouver Art Gallery presents Pacific Crossings: Hong Kong Artists in Vancouver, recognizing the 20-year anniversary of the handover to China (Mar 4 – May 28).
+- This spring, Vancouver Art Gallery presents French Moderns: Monet to Matisse, 1850-1950 (Feb 21 – May 20, 2019).
 Or delve into the region’s First Nations culture with a visit to the Bill Reid Gallery of Northwest Coast Art or smaller, independent spaces such as Coastal Peoples Fine Arts Gallery in Gastown.

 - Exploring Vancouver’s diverse neighbourhoods is a great way to spend the afternoon, hanging out with the locals.
 Grab a coffee and wander downtown areas such as hip Yaletown, the beach-side West End, or historic Gastown.
 If you’ve got some extra time to head further afield, check out our neighbourhood guide for other suggestions.